jaredly/jerd/docs/Roadmap.md

 ### Tracing!
 - [x] basic compiler support
 - [x] basic test runner support
-  - [ ] would be nice for the test runner to print out traces tho
+  - [x] would be nice for the test runner to print out traces tho
 - [ ] web ide support! (need to integrate traces with the evalCache I think....)
+  - [ ] yeah let's do this next, to get a feel for things.
+    - I do wonder about how best to /display/ traces from other terms though. do I open up a temporary thing with the ... or maybe I have a "full page debugging" view, that will open up terms that get traces?
 - [ ] GLSL yes let's get this folks!
   - So the basic idea is: the IR that I'm compiling has some trace calls in it (should be simple to check while generating the shaders), I go ahead and